Ronan Keating

-Ronan Patrick John Keating (born 3 March 1977) is an Irish singer and songwriter.
+Ronan Patrick John Keating (born 3 March 1977) is an Irish singer, songwriter and media personality.
 He debuted in 1993 alongside Keith Duffy, Michael Graham, Shane Lynch, and Stephen Gately, as the co-lead singer (with Gately) of Irish pop group Boyzone.
 His solo career started in 1999 and he has recorded eleven albums.
-He gained worldwide attention when his single "When You Say Nothing at All" was featured in the film Notting Hill and reached number one in several countries.
-Keating currently hosts a breakfast show on Magic Radio.
+He gained worldwide attention when his single "When You Say Nothing At All" was featured in the film Notting Hill and reached number one in several countries.

 As a solo artist, Keating has sold over 20 million records worldwide alongside the 25 million records with Boyzone.
-In Australia, he is best known as a judge on All Together Now (in 2018), The X Factor (for 2010-14), and as a coach on The Voice (in 2016 and 2022).
+In Australia, he is best known as a judge on All Together Now (2018), The X Factor (2010–14), and as a coach on The Voice Australia (2016, 2025).
+He has also served as a coach on The Voice Kids UK (2022–23) and The Voice of Germany (2023).
+He hosted a breakfast show on Magic Radio for seven years, ending in July 2024.
 Keating is active in charity work and has been a charity campaigner for the Marie Keating Foundation, which raises awareness for breast cancer and is named after his mother, who died from the disease in 1998.

 Early life

-Keating was born on 3 March 1977, the youngest of five children.
-He grew up in Bayside, Dublin and County Meath attending St. Fintan's High School.
+Keating was born on 3 March 1977 in Dublin, the youngest of five children.
+He grew up in Bayside in Kilbarrack, County Dublin, and in County Meath, attending St. Fintan's High School.
 His father, Gerry Keating, was a lorry driver; his mother Marie was a mobile hairdresser.
 He has one sister: Linda, and three brothers: Ciarán, Gerard and Gary.
-He was a track and field athlete and represented Ireland in several tournaments, winning the All Ireland under-13 200 m title.
+He competed in track and field, winning the All Ireland under-13 200 m title.

 Career

 1993–1999: Boyzone

 In 1993, the then 16-year-old Ronan Keating was the youngest member to join Boyzone.
 Keating, Keith Duffy, Richard Rock, Shane Lynch, Mark Walton and Stephen Gately were chosen as Boyzone members.
 Walton and Rock would later leave the group before being replaced by Michael Graham.
 The group performed in various clubs and pubs before being signed by PolyGram in 1994 and released a cover version of "Working My Way Back to You" by The Four Seasons.
 The group also released a cover version of "Love Me for a Reason" which would peak on several charts.
 In 1998, his mother died at the age of 51 from breast cancer, resulting in the establishment of the Marie Keating Foundation.

-At the age of 21 years, Keating married Yvonne Connolly in April 1998 and together, the couple have three children: Jack (born 15 March 1998), Marie (born 18 February 2001) and Ali (born 7 September 2005).
-The couple are now divorced after Keating had an affair.
+At the age of 21 years, Keating married Yvonne Connolly in April 1998 and together, the couple have three children: Jack (born 15 March 1999), Marie (born 18 February 2001) and Ali (born 7 September 2005).
+The couple divorced after Keating had an affair.

 From 1994 to 1999, Boyzone released 17 singles, 3 studio albums and 1 compilation album before disbanding in 2000 selling 27 million records and 3 million records from 4 singles, 1 compilation and studio album since their reformation.